 (d) The time period of multiple revocations under paragraph (a) or (b), clause (2), is consecutive and no wild animals of any kind may be taken during the entire revocation period.

 (e) If a wild animal involved in the conviction is listed as a threatened or endangered wild animal, the revocations under this subdivision do not apply unless more than one animal is taken, possessed, or transported in violation of the game and fish laws.

 (f) The court may not stay or reduce the imposition of license revocation provisions under this subdivision.

-(a) A person may not obtain any big-game license or take big game under a lifetime license, issued under section 97A.473, for three years after the person is convicted of:
+(a) A person may not use a big-game license purchased before conviction, obtain a big-game license, or take big game under a lifetime license, issued under section 97A.473, for three years after the person is convicted of: